-CPF and SRS would naturally play a big part in Singaporeans’ retirement.
-By taking advantage of CPF and SRS payouts, funding your retirement will seem less daunting.
-As a millennial, you have plenty of time to amass your CPF and SRS funds before retirement.
+CPF and SRS would naturally play a big part in Singaporeans' retirement.
+By taking advantage of CPF and SRS payouts, funding your retirement will be much less daunting.
+As a young adult, you have plenty of time to amass your CPF and SRS funds before retirement.

-At 55, you can withdraw a portion of your CPF balance.
+When you're 55 years old, you can withdraw a portion of your CPF balance.
 The amount that can be withdrawn is dependent on the Basic Retirement Sum, the Full Retirement Sum, and whether you own a property.
-Naturally, the amount available for withdrawal is also subject to the amount of CPF monies you have accumulated over the years.
+The amount available for withdrawal is also subject to the amount of CPF monies you have accumulated over the years.

 Using CPF LIFE

 At age 65, the untouched monies in your CPF account would be paid out to you monthly through CPF LIFE.
 That's a national longevity insurance annuity scheme, which provides you with monthly payouts no matter how long you live.